 We all know that networking is an important part of being part of the working world; however, it may not always be easy to give this activity the attention it deserves.
 41% of professionals say that they would like to network more, but they simply do not have the time to do so.
 If you’re anything like them, you need to make sure that the time that you do spend at events counts for something.
 Believe it or not, the right actions and attitudes can have a big impact on networking outcomes.

 Networking events may occasionally seem like an outdated concept now that it’s possible to speak to anyone from anywhere at the touch of a button, but the stats on this matter speak for themselves.
 40% of new prospects that you meet face-to-face can be expected to convert into new customers at some point; there's no better way to start off a business relationship.

 Going to networking events is clearly worth doing, but it’s also worth thinking about what you might do to boost the effectiveness of the time, energy and resources you’re investing to do so.
-Getting the right tools at your side is critical to making this happen, and there’s one in particular that you might miss: a mobile business card scanner.
+Getting the right tools at your side is critical to making this happen, and there’s one in particular that you might miss: Lead capturing mobile app.